off-by-some/fynx/docs/generation/markdown/conditionals.md

 - **Clarity**: Separate filtering logic from reaction logic
 - **Composition**: Combine conditions with other operators

 Think of conditionals as reactive filters.
 They let you create observables that only emit valuable data, reducing noise and improving performance.
-Combined with transformations (`>>`) and reactions (`@reactive`, `@watch`), they give you a complete toolkit for building sophisticated reactive applications.
+Combined with transformations (`>>`) and reactions (`@reactive`), they give you a complete toolkit for building sophisticated reactive applications.

 The next step is organizing these reactive pieces into reusable units called **Stores**—the architectural pattern that brings everything together.